vweevers/remark-changelog/README.md

 ### `latest-definition-first`

-Definitions must be sorted latest-first same as releases.
+Definitions must be sorted latest-first, same as releases.
+Any additional definitions (that don't describe a release) must be last.
 In `fix` mode, definitions are reordered.

 Valid: